BouzCS/Fashion_Recommender_System/README.md

   # Happy Testing 🤗
   ```
-# Screenshots of the website
+# :camera_flash: Screenshots of the website

 ***